fingerprintjs/home/readme.md

 #### Format: `blog-<name-of-blog-or example>-<type>`

 - `blog` - optional, mandatory if repository supports article and is not explanatory enough without supporting content
-- `<name-of-blog-or-example>` - mandatory, should be descriptive or aligned with the blogpost name
+- `<name-of-blog-or-example>` - mandatory, should be descriptive or aligned with the blogpost name, if related to product, should start with product name
-  - Examples: `adblocker-fingerprinting`, `audio-fingerprinting`
+  - Examples: `adblocker-fingerprinting`, `audio-fingerprinting`, `fingerprintjs-react`
 - `<type>` - optional, might be ommited if not used for blog
   - *Examples:  `demo`, `example`*